AiGIS-PyAiGIS/GFandSlope/README.md

 ...
 K x_K y_K z_K
 ```
-Where K is the number of points in the list, and x_i, y_i and z_i are the coordinate of the i-th point.
+Where K is the number of points in the list, and x_i, y_i, and z_i are the coordinates of the i-th point.

-A utility `GetFaceCentersOfMesh.py` can compute centers of a given shape model and output with this format.
+A utility `GetFaceCentersOfMesh.py` can compute centers of a given shape model and output in this format.

 ## Execution
 `GFandSlope` requires a configuration file as an argument.